Burkitt Lymphoma in Children

 - Stage IV.
 The lymphoma is in the bone marrow, the brain and spinal cord, or all three when it is first found.

-How is Burkitt lymphoma treated?
+How is Burkitt lymphoma treated in a child?

 Treatment will depend on the type and stage.
 Burkitt lymphoma is usually treated with: